Houthi attacks in the Red Sea threaten shipping, escalate Yemen-Israel tensions, and draw U.N. scrutiny—region’s strategic choke point in chaos.

 Britain remains involved in discussions with allies over escorting shipping through the Strait of Hormuz amid ongoing threats from Iran.
 Despite US-led bombing, Iran continues to pose a significant threat with weapons and disaggregated command systems, closing the strait and impacting global oil markets.
 UK and allies consider multinational patrols, but US focus remains on bombing Iran’s missile sites.

-The Houthis have issued a warning of potential direct military intervention if new alliances oppose Iran or if the Red Sea is used for hostile operations.
-The group also called for an end to US and Israeli attacks and emphasized their readiness to act if escalation continues, raising regional conflict concerns.
+The Houthis in Yemen have issued warnings of potential military intervention if new alliances oppose Iran or if the Red Sea is used for hostile operations.
+They have signaled readiness to act if escalation continues, raising fears of broader regional conflict amid ongoing Yemen and Gaza conflicts.
+The situation remains tense as the group carefully weighs its next move.